Foster an Animal

 Finding a Permanent Home…and Letting Go

-The Mayor's Alliance will seek a permanent home for your foster pet.
-Finding an adopter is not your responsibility as a foster volunteer.
-However, you are welcome to help with this process by sharing news about your foster pet with family, friends, and co-workers.
+Generally, the shelter or rescue group for which you are fostering will seek a permanent home for your foster pet.
+However,most rescue organizations welcome your help with this process by sharing news about your foster pet with family, friends, and co-workers.

 For some people, letting go of a foster dog or cat at the end of the foster term is difficult.
 This is something you'll want to consider before taking on a foster pet.
 For most people who foster, any sadness they experience in saying goodbye to their foster pet is decidedly outweighed by the reward of knowing they played a critical role in the life of a dog or cat whose future is far better as a result of the love they gave and the help they offered at their moment of greatest need.